nextgis/docs_toolbox/source/join_by_field.rst

 Inputs:

-* gis_url - address of the used Web GIS
+* Web GIS URL - address of the used Web GIS
 * resource_id - layer ID to combine from the currently used Web GIS
-* src - table name
+* CSV file for join
-* layer_field - the name of the field in the Web GIS layer
+* Key field in WebGIS layer - the name of the field in the Web GIS layer
-* csv_field - field name in the table
+* Target field in CSV - field name in the table
-* join_type - type of join (1 - one-to-one, 0 - one-to-many)
+* Join type - enter "1" for one-to-one, otherwise the default join bype is "one-to-many"

 Outputs: